-It's not a secret the Israeli Defense Forces get a lot of help from their longtime ally, the United States.
+It’s not a secret the Israeli Defense Forces get a lot of help from their longtime ally, the United States.
 One IDF general even stated his belief the IDF gets more support from the American taxpayer than the Israeli taxpayer, though the math on that is fuzzy and he was probably just exaggerating for emphasis.
-The U.S. spent $3.15 billion every year from 2013-2015 and is slated to continue that support through 2018.
+The U.S. spent $3.15 billion every year from 2013-2015.

 So when Israel sends a list of military hardware to purchase from the United States, one would assume it always includes the latest and greatest in military technology.
 After all, Israel’s Iron Dome missile defense system, capable of detecting and intercepting incoming rocket attacks from Lebanon and the Gaza Strip, can intercept most missiles fired at population centers and even operate automatically.